 Some tie-dyes already come premixed with soda ash or provide the ash in a separate sachet, so be sure to check out what’s included in any dyes you don’t make yourself.

-If you need to, you can also purchase pure soda ash (also known as sodium carbonate or washing soda) from your local hardware store or any store with a section for swimming pool cleaning supplies.
+If you need to, you can also purchase pure soda ash (also known as sodium carbonate or washing soda) on Amazon.

 Here is how to tie-dye plant-based fibers (including cotton, linen, rayon) using soda ash as your color-fixing agent:

 - Wearing a mask and gloves, mix an 8 oz cup of soda ash in one gallon of warm water to make a solution.
 This will be enough to dye a couple of clothing items, depending on size.